Collapsing trachea is seen mainly in small breeds of dogs, such as Toy Poodles, Yorkies, and Pomeranians.

 It often shows up in puppies or young dogs but worsens with age.
 That is because secondary inflammation narrows the trachea, making it even more challenging to breathe in air.

-The trachea—windpipe—carries the air that your dog breathes from its nose (or mouth) through the airways into the lungs.
+The trachea—windpipe—carries the air your dog breathes from its nose (or mouth) through the airways into the lungs.

 Symptoms of collapsing trachea